OrangeBetaStar/WaifuBrew/README.md

 04/06/18 - Animation now in test phase.
 Config stage is being used as animation testing.
 License changed to MIT.
 [BetaStar]

 04/09/18 - Used simpler implementation for rotation for now since more advanced implementation doesn't seem to contribute solving the problem.
 [BetaStar]

+04/20/18 - Changed vanilla Java application to Maven to have JavaXT dependency for image manipulation.
+Added test stage [BetaStar]